| |

 Radio and Appearances

-Listen to me on KCRW's The Business talking about movie people who try to make games, and on WNYC's Soundcheck, talking about
+Listen to me on KCRW's The Business talking about movie people who try to make games, on WNYC's Soundcheck, talking about

 .